websanco/liferay-learn/docs/poshi/latest/en/getting-started/creating-a-testcase-file.md

 ## Test Scenario

+Write your first testcase file using the test scenario below:

   Joe Bloggs, would like to test that the term "Pumpkin" does not appear on any learn.liferay.com article.
 The steps he would take are the following.
 Follow along manually on a separate browser to test the steps.

   1. Navigate to the [Liferay Learn site](http://learn.liferay.com).